Why is tolerance analysis important to manufacturers

 What probability does the product have of meeting the requirements?

 What percentage of assemblies will meet the requirements?

 These questions are more critical in the design stage than manufacturing stage for a product.
-A good Dimensional Engineering simulation tool, such as 3DCS, should be able to consider designed part tolerances (e.g. the profile tolerance in part manufacturing) AND manufacturing process tolerances (e.g. the tolerance from moving a sub-assembly from one station to another).
+A good Dimensional Engineering simulation tool, such as 3DCS, should be able to consider designed part tolerances (e.g. the profile tolerance in part manufacturing) AND manufacturing process tolerances (e.g. the tolerance from moving a

 In the manufacturing stage, the statistical reporting tools, such as QDM, can be used in controlling manufacturing quality by monitoring the process statistics.
 By using QDM with the simulation results from 3DCS, an engineer can also statistically compare the manufacturing results with designed results, i.e. simulation results.
 This method is used in Root-Cause Analysis to find quality-related problems in the manufacturing process.